SUSE/scf/README.md

   2. `ssh` into the Vagrant box.

-  3. To generate the `hcf-hcp.json` file that contains the HCP service definition for the current set of roles, run the `make hcp` command.
+  3. To generate the SDL file that contain HCP service definition for the current set of roles, run the `make hcp` command.

     __Note:__ This target takes the same `make` variables as the `tag` and `publish` targets.